Design Operation Framework at Smule

 A Chicken-And-Egg Problem

-Smule’s product has obviously usability problems, such as inconsistent UX/UI patterns, conflicted CTAs on the same screen, and illogical screen flows.
+Smule’s products have obviously usability problems, such as inconsistent UX/UI patterns, conflicted CTAs on the same screen, and illogical screen flows.

 We have been trying to ship a product design overhaul in over two years with no major progress, mainly due to two reasons*:

 Crippling product debts

 As a result, the product debts have been mounting to a crippling degree, mainly in 3 aspects:

 Tech Debts - convoluted codebases from front-end to back-end that slow down the development speed.

 Analytical Debts - incomplete analytical events/infrastructure that lead to potentially misleading metric readings.